ryanturner7/lab-28-29-todo/LAB-29.md

 Refactor and add the following components.

 ###### NoteUpdateForm
-Create a NoteUpdateForm component that inherrits a notes through props and on submit is able to update the Apps, state with an updated note.
+Create a NoteUpdateForm component that inherits a note through props and on submit is able to update the App's state with an updated note.

 ###### Refactor the NoteItem to have the following behavior
 If the user double clicks on the notes content it should switch to the Edit View
 * Default view
   * Display the notes content and a delete button
-  * Display a delete button that will remove the Note from from the application's state
+  * Display a delete button that will remove the Note from the application's state
 * Edit View
   * Show the NoteUpdateForm and a Cancel Button
   * onNoteUpdateForm Submit or click of the cancel button it should switch back to the default view